ovh/venom/executors/ovhapi/README.md

 ## Step to test OVH API

-Use case: you software need to make call to OVH API.<br>
+Use case: your software needs to make call to OVH API.<br>
 You will need OVH credentials to make API call.
 Please follow this tutorial to get all needed keys: <br>
 EN: https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/